 Just like in the case with social media, they don’t remember what life was like before all this technological progress.

 Besides, the technology they observe from their first years is much more advanced compared to what gen Z could see.
-Thus, it is fair to say that Alphas are used to complex innovations from early childhood.
+People from Gen Z couldn’t find a favorite movie on the internet in a few minutes, couldn’t read more at EssayOnTime about how to avoid plagiarism in Turnitin, and moreover, couldn’t optimize their time using various useful apps that we have right now.
+Thus, it is fair to say that Alphas are used to complex innovations from early childhood

 Most of you should know that concerns about our planet and the ecological situation on it have been worsening in the past years.
 In fact, both representatives of gens Z and A express their worries about the ecology.

 However, it seems like Alphas are generally more concerned about this matter.
 After all, they are being raised in the world that already faces certain issues like climate change, so we can expect them to have more active positions on this matter.

 Gen Z already shows a tendency to shop online rather than go to regular stores.
 We can expect this tendency to grow even more popular among Alphas.
 Many believe that people from gen A won’t go to regular stores at all.